rancher/k3os/README.md

 #### /k3os

-The k3os directory contains the core operating system files references on boot to construct the file system.
-It contains a squashfs images and binares for k3os, k3s, and the linux kernel.
+The k3OS directory contains the core operating system files references on boot to construct the file system.
+It contains a squashfs images and binaries for k3OS, k3s, and the Linux kernel.
 On boot the appropriate version for all three will be chosen and configured.

 #### /var, /usr/local, /home, /opt